 Jobs that pay the equivalent of 5 cents an hour and have 46 bids on them.

 I know the big free-for-alls like Elance and oDesk seem like the best way for an unproven freelancer to score a gig or two with little experience.
-But they’re really just an exercise in how low you’re willing to sell yourself for.
-Even the newbiest of newbs has to know that offering to line edit a 100-page ebook for $20 is doing themselves a disservice.
+But they’re really just an exercise in how low you’re willing to value yourself.
+Even the newbiest of newbs has to know that offering to line-edit a 100-page ebook for $20 is doing themselves a disservice.

-I’ve unsubscribed from most of the job boards I used to follow—largely because none of the offers I got were worth my time, but also because seeing the bids people were putting in depressed the hell out of me.
-I want to send each low bidder a message that says, “Dude, why are you doing this to yourself?
+I’ve unsubscribed from all of the job boards I used to follow, largely because none of the offers I got were worth my time but also because seeing the bids people were putting in depressed the hell out of me.
+I wanted to send each low bidder a message that said, “Dude, why are you doing this to yourself?
 I’ll pay you $20 to stop bidding on this crap.
 I implore you.
 Think of the children!”